 Spacious 3-bedroom property situated in the quiet village of Potterton.
 Ideal for families with children, the house has a large, fully contained back garden as well as a play park immediately outside the property.
 The garden benefits from beautiful views of the sea.
 Inside there is a 55" TV and Xbox 360 console.
 Ideally located in the tranquil village of Potterton, just 10 minutes from Aberdeen City centre and all of its attractions.
 The large driveway can accommodate several vehicles.
 Ideally located in the tranquil village of Potterton, just 10 minutes from Aberdeen City centre and all of its attractions and two minutes from the City Bypass.

-"Courtyard Cottage - Drum Castle" is a 1 bed holiday Cottage sleeping up to 2 guests in Banchory.
-The suburb of Peterculter rests in the heart of Aberdeenshire, a short journey away from Aberdeen city and close to the River Dee, home to a selection of shops, pubs, cafés, restaurants, takeaways and a heritage centre, museum and village hall....
+"Holly Leaf Cottage - Drum Castle Estate" is a 1 bed holiday Cottage sleeping up to 2 guests in Banchory.
+The vibrant suburb of Peterculter - also known as Culter, is a charming location resting 8.3 miles away from Aberdeen city centre, sitting on the northern banks of the serene River Dee.
+Peterculter is home to a generous selection of shops,...

 "16 Main Street" is a 2 bed holiday Cottage sleeping up to 4 guests in Ellon.
 The royal burgh and parish of Fife is an agricultural community positioned alongside the salmon fishing waters of the River Tay, overlooking the marshy Mugdrum Island.
 To the east lies the ancient Lindores Abbey, a historical and overgrown ruin...